SpeedouTM/NightRiderz-Core/README.md

-# soapbox-race-core
+# NightRiderz-Core
+This version is a fork of soapbox-race-core with our modifications.

-standalone.xml need to have gzip, here an example
+Wildfly needs to have Gzip enabled, here an exemple :
     <subsystem xmlns="urn:jboss:domain:undertow:3.1">
       <buffer-cache name="default" />
       <server name="default-server">